jiheneme/bff-poc/README.md

-Here is the professional English version of your **README**, optimized for a GitHub or GitLab repository.

----

 # BFF - Mobile Aggregator (Ktor & Clean Architecture)

 This project is a **Backend-for-Frontend (BFF)** designed to aggregate data from multiple banking microservices (Users, Cards) and provide an optimized, single-entry response for iOS and Android mobile applications.